 From small startups to public companies, it is imperative for businesses of all sizes to invest in this type of coverage which guards against personal financial loss while simultaneously attracting top talent as well as meeting investor obligations.

-Here we will address common misconceptions regarding various facets such as exclusions or customization options with regards to D&O Insurance so individuals can make informed choices when selecting plans suitable for their organization’s requirements and goals.
+Here, we will address common misconceptions regarding various facets, such as exclusions or customization options of D&O Insurance, so individuals can make informed choices when selecting plans suitable for their organization’s requirements and goals.

 Understanding D&O Insurance

 Directors & Officers Liability insurance is commonly called D&O insurance and pays for the costs to defend board members, managers, and employees from legal actions or claims brought by shareholders, creditors, investors, competitors, regulators, and other third parties.
-It also pays for the eventual settlement of covered claims.
+It also pays for the eventual settlement of covered claims, and this guide serves as your practical guide to D&O insurance, breaking down what matters most for privately held companies.

 The insuring agreements in this type of policy also protect individual leaders, and their personal assets, from lawsuits that arise, often naming leaders personally for their acts and decisions leading the company.
 To cover the potential risks of a company’s leadership, including the directors and officers, and those assigned to a company itself, D&O Insurance offers three main coverage parts designed for the particular needs of the insured parties so that they receive appropriate protection at an affordable cost.